 \subsection{3D Phrase Aware Grounding Datasets}

-\textbf{Data Annotations} Since the Sr3D dataset is generated from language templates, we can acquire the corresponding phrase annotations through specific rules.
+\textbf{Data Annotations.} Since the Sr3D dataset is generated from language templates, we can acquire the corresponding phrase annotations.
 For the other two datasets, we deploy a web-based annotation interface modified by ScanRefer Browser\footnote{\url{github.com/daveredrum/ScanRefer_Browser}} on Amazon Mechanical Turk (AMT) to identify objects' phrases.
 During the annotation process, annotators need to identify the phrases in the original sentence and find out the corresponding object in the 3D scene.

 The 3D web-based UI allows users to select arbitrary texts, and it will automatically save the phrase by recording the start and end positions.
 When the annotators search for an object, the selected object is highlighted while others are faded out.
 Meanwhile, a set of captured image frames are shown to compensate for incomplete details of the 3D reconstruction.
 The position and viewpoint of the virtual camera are allowed for adjusting flexibility to examine the target object better.
 To ensure the annotation quality, we allow users to select a ``not make sure'' button during the annotation, and these suspicious sentences will go through a double-check by us.
 Each sentence will be labeled by two annotators.
 After labeling, the annotators will verify the results according to each other's annotations.
 When labeling ScanRefer dataset, it takes an average of 40 minutes for an annotator to complete a scene.
 There are \textbf{3664} man-hours to complete the whole labeling.

-\textbf{Data Statistics} Thanks to the high-quality data annotations, we can extend the previous 3DVG datasets to phrase-aware versions, \ie, Nr3D++, Sr3D++, and ScanRefer++.
+\textbf{Data Statistics.} Thanks to the high-quality data annotations, we can extend the previous 3DVG datasets to phrase-aware versions, \ie, Nr3D++, Sr3D++, and ScanRefer++.
 As shown in Table~\ref{tab:statistic}, among three 3DPAG datasets, Sr3D++ has the largest number of sentences and phrases since it is originally generated by machine templates.
 Nr3D++ has the smallest number of sentences, but the number of phrases per sentence achieves 2.82 in the training split, surpassing that of Sr3D++ (2.08) and ScanRefer++ (2.38).
-Also, the average length of phrase in Nr3D++ is the longest.
+Also, the average length of phrases in Nr3D++ is the longest.